gomezalberto/pretus/README.md

 * torch==1.10.0 (installed for the corresponding CUDA version, in this case 10.2)
 * torchvision==0.11.1

+#### Direct installation
+If you are in Ubuntu 20.04x64, you can follow conda installation of the [virtual-environment](dependencies/virtual-environment).

 ### C++ dependencies
 The dependencies should be built in the following order.
 The build instructions and options assume, unless otherwise stated, that each library will be build from source using CMake and that the required options are CMake options.

 Pre-requisites (likely already in your system!):